nhtam1989/test-php/README.md

 We can use Redis for the API endpoint `/api/v1/measurement/results/{id}` to store information to reduce the load on the database as usage increases.

 Since Redis stores data as key-value pairs and in memory, it is query performance is very fast, which improves the  user experience.

+## The first assumption
+If the domain is not registered or not active, Google and Yahoo will not have any information.
+In this case, the `status` field in the Url table will is `failed`